 The extent to which it is possible to quota control a sample depends on the sample size determination and the reference data available.
 Six age breaks, two genders and 15 regions creates a grid of 180 cells.
 If the sample size is only 100 it is not possible to fill all the cells.
 Even with a larger sample size a cell may require only half of a person, and therefore will have no data in it.
 To make a sample more representative, weighting can be used.
 As an alternative to interlocked cells, quota cells can be structured independently.
 The disadvantage here is that there may be large “holes” in the sample – if all the young people are men for example – and it won’t be possible to use weighting to correct the holes.

 What variables should be used to get a “nat rep” sample?

 There is no single definitive answer – it depends on the research objective and the geography.
-For example age, gender, region and social class may be used in the UK; age, gender, region and ethnicity in the US; or age, gender, region and language spoken in Belgium.
+For example age, gender questions, region and social class may be used in the UK; age, gender, region and ethnicity in the US; or age, gender, region and language spoken in Belgium.